Werribee suburb profile

 Werribee rental market trends

 The rental market in Werribee has experienced moderate growth, with house rents increasing by 6.1% over the past year to $475 per week, while unit rents have seen a more significant rise of 10.5% to $420 per week.
-As a suburb with expanding amenities and infrastructure, Werribee continues to attract both renters and investors seeking value and growth potential in the Melbourne metropolitan area.
+With its strategic location and ongoing development, Werribee continues to attract renters and investors seeking affordable options in a growing suburb.

 Suburbs near Werribee